hazelcast/hazelcast-reference-manual/src/IAtomicLong.md

 You can use the following methods to execute functions on IAtomicLong.

-- `apply`: It applies the function to the value in IAtomicLong without changing the actual value and returning the result.
+- `apply`: Applies the function to the value in IAtomicLong without changing the actual value and returning the result.
-- `alter`: It alters the value stored in the IAtomicLong by applying the function.
+- `alter`: Alters the value stored in the IAtomicLong by applying the function.
 It will not send back a result.
-- `alterAndGet`: It alters the value stored in the IAtomicLong by applying the function, storing the result in the IAtomicLong and returning the result.
+- `alterAndGet`: Alters the value stored in the IAtomicLong by applying the function, storing the result in the IAtomicLong and returning the result.
-- `getAndAlter`: It alters the value stored in the IAtomicLong by applying the function and returning the original value.
+- `getAndAlter`: Alters the value stored in the IAtomicLong by applying the function and returning the original value.

 The following sample code includes these methods.